 Select y (yes) or n (no) to choose whether to use iSCSI CHAP authentication.
 If you enter y (yes), CHAP names and secrets are generated automatically for each host that uses the storage system, and are not shown.
-If hosts were manually predefined on the XIV storage system prior to the IBM Storage Driver installation, iSCSI connectivity for these hosts will be affected depending on your choice on the CHAP authentication step:
+If hosts were manually predefined on the XIV-type storage system prior to the IBM Storage Driver installation, iSCSI connectivity for these hosts will be affected

-• If you choose y to enable CHAP authentication, iSCSI connectivity will not work with any host that was manually predefined on the XIV side.

-• If you choose n to disable CHAP authentication, iSCSI connectivity will not work with hosts for which CHAP parameters were specified on the XIV side. iSCSI connectivity will work only with hosts for which CHAP parameters were not specified on the XIV side.
+- If you choose y to enable CHAP authentication, iSCSI connectivity will not work with any host that was manually predefined on the storage system side. - If you choose n to disable CHAP authentication, iSCSI connectivity will not work with hosts for which CHAP parameters were specified on the storage system side. iSCSI connectivity will work only with hosts for which CHAP parameters were not specified on the storage system side.

-To avoid this problem, check for and remove any previous host definition that was made on an XIV storage system prior to the IBM Storage Driver installation.
-The following message is displayed:
+To avoid this problem, check for and remove any previous host definition that was made on an XIV-type storage system prior to the IBM Storage Driver installation.